bitwiseshiftleft/compressed_map/README.md

 In particular, it depends on `bincode` version 2.0.0-RC.1, which may have significant changes before release.

+The C FFI is currently incomplete, and I might change the type names to be namespaced and/or to be less ridiculous.
+Let me know (via issues) if there's something you want added or changed in the C FFI.
+Currently, it does not expose the full functionality of the Rust side, especially regarding build options.

 ## Static functions, aka CompressedMap

 The static function problem is to compress a map `M` of type `K -> V`.